 Orchiectomy, or the typical “neuter”: the testes are removed from a male dog or cat.
 This makes him unable to reproduce and reduces or eliminates male breeding behaviors.

 Q: Why spay or neuter?
 A: Every year, millions of unwanted dogs and cats, including puppies and kittens, are euthanized.
 The good news is that responsible pet owners can make a difference.
 By having your dog or cat sterilized, you will do your part to prevent the birth of unwanted puppies and kittens.
 Spaying and neutering prevent unwanted litters, help protect against some serious health problems, and may reduce many of the behavioral problems associated with the mating instinct.
 Removing a female dog or cat’s ovaries eliminates heat cycles and generally reduces the unwanted behaviors that may lead to owner frustration.
 Removing the testes from male dogs and cats reduces the breeding instinct, making them less inclined to roam and more content to stay at home.
 Early spaying of female dogs and cats can help protect them from some serious health problems later in life such as uterine infections and breast cancer.
 Neutering your male pet can also lessen its risk of developing benign prostatic hyperplasia (enlarged prostate gland) and testicular cancer.
 The procedure has no effect on a pet’s intelligence or ability to learn, play, work or hunt.
 Some pets tend to be better behaved following surgical removal of their ovaries or testes, making them more desirable companions.
 Q: What are the risks of spaying and neutering?
 A: Although reproductive hormones cause mating behaviors that may be undesirable for many pet owners, these hormones also affect your pet’s overall health and can be beneficial.
 Removing your pet’s ovaries or testes removes these hormones and can result in increased risk of health problems such as urinary incontinence and some types of cancer.
 Talk to your veterinarian about the benefits and risks of the sterilization procedure so you can make an informed decision.
 While both spaying and neutering are major surgical procedures, they are also the most common surgeries performed by veterinarians on cats and dogs.
 Like any surgical procedure, sterilization is associated with some anesthetic and surgical risk, but the overall incidence of complications is very low.
 Before the procedure, your pet is given a brief physical examination to ensure that he/she is in good health.
 General anesthesia is administered to perform the surgery and medications are given to minimize pain.
 You will be asked to keep your pet calm and quiet for a few days or weeks after surgery as the incision begins to heal.
 Q: When should I spay or neuter my pet?
-A: Consult your veterinarian about the most appropriate time to spay or neuter your pet based upon his/her breed, age and physical condition.
+A: We require all pets to be a minimum of 16 weeks for us to spay/neuter them at our facility.
+Consult your veterinarian about the most appropriate time to spay or neuter your pet based upon his/her breed, age and physical condition.
 Keep in mind that, contrary to popular belief, it may NOT be best to wait until your female dog or cat has gone through her first heat cycle.
 Q: How do I decide?
 A: Discuss your options with your veterinarian so you can get answers and make an educated decision.